justopit/justopit.github.io/backup/The Signal Lesson- What Cold-Start Recommendation Teaches Us About Uncertainty, Observation, and Patience.md

 Over time, we learn to spot content that grows naturally.
 We allocate more of our limited boost to those pieces, because they prove themselves.
 Not because they screamed the loudest under spotlight, but because they walked steadily under the sun.

 The lesson is simple but hard to implement:
-&gt; Don’t just measure what happens under control.
+> Don’t just measure what happens under control.
 Observe what happens when you step back.

 Only then can we build systems that find not just what performs, but what endures.
-。</description><guid isPermaLink="true">https://justopit.github.io/post/The%20Signal%20Lesson-%20What%20Cold-Start%20Recommendation%20Teaches%20Us%20About%20Uncertainty%2C%20Observation%2C%20and%20Patience.html</guid><pubDate>Sun, 20 Jul 2025 14:04:18 +0000</pubDate></item></channel></rss>